-The posters cover five topics that represent the most common cyber threats and attack vectors: poor passwords, phishing emails, unsecure websites, social media and disinformation.
-Posters are available in English, French and Swahili.
+The posters are available in English, French, Swahili and Sheng.
 Go ahead, download the posters, print them, stick them on the wall, share them with your colleagues and friends.
 And if you’d like to reuse them for your organization or even modify them, we’d love to help you do that, just get in touch with us.

 IT Operations Manager SHOFCO.org